Culture of Baltimore: Berger Cookies

 Berger Cookies are a kind of cookie that enjoys immense popularity in Baltimore and Washington, D.C.
 They are made from vanilla shortbread covered in a fudge ganache.
-The recipe was originally brought from Germany to Baltimore by George and Henry Berger in 1835; they are now produced and sold by DeBaufre Bakeries.
+The recipe was originally brought from Germany to Baltimore by George and Henry Berger in 1835; they are now produced and sold by DeBaufre Bakeries, although there are many imitators of the style.

 Rheb's Homemade Candies

-Newlyweds Louis and Esther Rheb moved into their new home at 3352 Wilkens Avenue in 1917.
+Newlyweds Louis and Esther Rheb moved into their new home at 3352 Wilkens Avenue in 1917 and founded Rheb's Candies.
 The following year, Louis, self-taught, started making taffies, brittles, fudge, and jellies in his basement.
 The candies were sold in the markets twice a week, Esther going to Hollins and Louis to Bel Air.
 In the mid-1930s, they opened in Lexington Market.
 Louis continued to develop more recipes, and Esther learned to hand-dip the centers in a smooth and velvety chocolate that they had blended to complement each piece of candy.
 Many people came to Wilkens Avenue to buy candy, so they converted their garage into a store.
 The grand opening took place in 1950.
 Nowadays, it is Rheb's main store.
 On Valentine's Day, there is typically a long line of customers outside Rheb's on Wilkens Avenue.